ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

-Follow along in the notebook [here](report.html#Include-an-exploratory-visualization-of-the-dataset).
+Follow along in this notebook section [here](report.html#Include-an-exploratory-visualization-of-the-dataset).

 First, a histogram is plotted to show the uneven distribution of classes in the training dataset.